voostindie/blog/content/posts/How I manage this blog.md

 ## Markdown files in a Git repository

 Over a decade ago I settled on [Markdown](https://daringfireball.net/projects/markdown/) for all my writing.
 Although it has some drawbacks, the benefits easily outweigh them.
 At least for me.
-I can edit my writing anywhere, with any text editor, also 30 years from now.
-I can run scripts to modify files in batch or extract information from them for reports, and so on.
+I can view my writing with any text editor, also 30 years from now.
+I can run simple commands[^commands] to modify files in batch or extract information from them for reports, and so on.

-To be honest I don't use "plain" Markdown.
-I use generally accepted extensions like YAML front matter, code fragments, tables and wiki links.
+[^commands]: `grep`, `awk`, `sed`...
+These proven tools are about my age, still work great today, and will continue to do so for years to come.

-So, if I'm going to maintain a blog, there's no question about how I'll do that: in Markdown.
+So, if I'm going to maintain a blog, there's no question about how I'll do that: in Markdown (with some handy extensions).
 To get versioning in place I stick my posts in a [Git](https://git-scm.com) repository.

 As a backup, I push my local repository to [GitHub](https://github.com).
 Having the repository on GitHub means that I can do other nifty things with my content, like publishing it to a website on GitHub Pages.
 But before we get into that I have to explain how I turn my Markdown files into an actual website.